 One of the first touristic objectives you’ll hear about when you arrive in the old center of Bucharest (Metro Unirea 1 or 2) is the Old Princely Court, or Palace of Vlad Ţepeş (the Impaler, best known as Dracula), whose ruins you can still see, surrounded by a fence.
 The original complex consisted in the princely court and the „Buna Vestire” Church, which still stands in the present (reconstructed).
 The princely court is said to have been raised some time at the beginning of the XV century, most probably by Mircea cel Bătrân, one of the first rulers of Wallachia.
 Vlad the Impaler consolidates the old court and spends six years here during his rule.
 The ruins you can see now are part of a much larger site which expands under the area of the city center and the greater part of the walls which are now standing have been reconstructed, not being the original walls.
 You can visit the ruins of the old court for a small entrance fee of less than 1 euro.

 Not far from the old court you will find the reconstructed inn of Manuc (Hanul lui Manuc), a building raised in 1808, that used to be a stopping place for merchants, peasants and other travellers, providing food and drinks, as well as rooms to spend the night.
 The building had an interiour court for carriages and it was described as dirty and noisy because of all the people passing by.
-Now, the building (which is a reconstruction, as the original building was most probably demolished in the 1960’s and rebuilt at the beginning of the 70’s) hosts a nice Romanian/Lebanese restaurant (of which I recommend the Lebanese restaurant – Levantin – for the delicious food, if not for the good service), a Starbucks and some other restaurants.
+Now, the building (which is a reconstruction, as the original building was most probably demolished in the 1960’s and rebuilt at the beginning of the 70’s) hosts a nice Romanian/Lebanese restaurant, a Starbucks and some other restaurants.
 The interiour court is especially beautiful, with its wooden staircases and porch, and in the summer, on weekends, you can listen to traditional Romanian and Gipsy music while having a drink or something to eat on the terrace.

 Stavropoleos Monastery from no. 4 Stavropoleos Street is an Eastern Orthodox monastery for nuns built in Brâncovenesc style in 1724.
 The monastery choir sings Neobyzantine music and you can check their official website for scheduled concerts.
 The monastery boasts a collection of icons and other objects, as well as a library with more than 10.000 books, old manuscripts and prints.